YaroslavaShyt/fields_grcp_flutter/README.md

 `await channel.shutdown();``<br />
 `return response;``<br />
 `}``<br />
 Note!!!
 If you are running this app on emulator, you can write 'localhost' instead of '000.000.0.0'.
-But if you are running it on device - you should write your host(you can find it while whiting 'ipconfig' in your terminal)
+But if you are running it on device - you should write your host(you can find it while writing `ipconfig` in your terminal)

 #### 5. Create connection to server